 Most home buyers take out a mortgage (loan) to buy their home.
 They then make monthly payments to either the mortgage holder or someone collecting the payments for the mortgage holder.
-(See Your house payment, earlier, under What You Can and Cannot Deduct.)

 Usually, you can deduct the entire part of your payment that is for mortgage interest, if you itemize your deductions on Schedule A (Form 1040).
 However, your deduction may be limited if: